Holyrood Palace is the British Queen’s official residence in Scotland.

 Queen Mary received guests in the Outer Chamber.

-In this room, the Roman Catholic Queen is known to have engaged in many debates with John Knox, the Scottish Protestant cleric.
+In this room, the Roman Catholic Queen has engaged in many debates with John Knox, the Scottish Protestant cleric.

-Check out her oak-paneled Oratory, the cross of St Andrew in the ceiling, and the Darnley Jewel.
+Check out her oak-paneled Oratory, St Andrew’s cross in the ceiling, and the Darnley Jewel.

 3. Bonnie Prince Charlie